 Community Recycling Events:

-- September 15, 2018 from 8 a.m. to 2 p.m. at Laughlin Professional Development Center, 7915 Summerfield Rd.
-Summerfield, NC 27358.
-Items Accepted: Paper for shredding, electronics, tires and white goods (appliances)
+- September 19, 2020 from 8 to 2 at Laughlin Professional Development Center, 7911 Summerfield Road, Summerfield.
+Items Accepted: Paper for shredding, tires, electronics, and appliances.

 *No business waste accepted at community recycling events.*

-In Guilford County, recycling is easy!
-Everything you recycle can be mixed together in your recycling bin.
 Recycling conserves resources, saves energy and valuable space in our landfills.
-Here’s a list of the materials that everyone can recycle:
+Here’s a list of the materials that most services accept:

-Plastic Bottles & Containers: Recycle all plastic bottles and containers including: soda, water, sports drinks, shampoo, milk, juice, sour cream, margarine, yogurt, etc. Items should be rinsed and dry before going into the bin.
-It’s okay to leave the caps and covers on.
+Plastic Bottles & Containers: Recycle all plastic bottles and containers including: soda, water, sports drinks, shampoo, milk, juice, sour cream, margarine, yogurt, etc. Items should be clean and dry before going into the bin.
+Remove caps and covers.

 Glass Bottles & Jars: Recycle only glass containers that come with food or drink in them.
 No perfume bottles, light bulbs, window panes, glass dishes or cookware.
 All colors of glass are accepted – clear, green, brown, blue.
-Items should be rinsed and dry with the caps removed.
+Items should be clean with the caps removed.

 Magazines & Junk Mail: Recycle all magazines, catalogs, junk mail and inserts that are clean and dry.
 Remove all plastic wrappers.